umardraz/Postfix-vManager/Postfix-vManager-CentOS.rst

 This will install the Postfix mail server, the Dovecot IMAP and POP daemons, and several supporting packages that provide services related to authentication.

-After sucessfully installation of Postfix, in the next step will create database for our Postfix vManager.

 3.1.
 Apply The Quota Patch To Postfix
 -------------------------------------